Automotive Direct Mail Marketing, Other Tips to Drive Shop Traffic

-The coronavirus shutdown has been devastating to local businesses including auto dealership parts and service departments and local repair businesses.
-Here we give you tips including how to use automotive direct mail marketing as well as some free marketing tips to get your customers back into your shop.
+Auto dealership parts and service departments, auto shops and local auto repair businesses have been hit with the COVID-19 pandemic.
+Thankfully the automotive industry and automotive aftermarket are doing well despite these economic headwinds.
+With concerns about the delta and omicron variants, here are some automotive direct mail marketing ideas we hope you find helpful.
+We give you tips including how to use automotive direct mail marketing as well as some free marketing tips to get your customers back into your shop.

 Automotive direct mail marketing is an effective way to send your message directly to owners of cars and trucks in your service area.
 Plus, during the coronavirus shutdown, postal mail volume is down so anything you mail will stand out even more.
 People aren’t paying less attention to postal mail sent to their home!
-If anything they’re paying more attention to automotive mail.
+If anything they’re paying more attention to automotive direct mail marketing.

 But, we understand.
 Getting an automotive mail list can be intimidating if you haven’t done it before.
 (And here’s a link for a fast quote on an automotive mailing list.)

 First, know that you can reach owners of specific vehicles, selected by year/make/model, at their home address.
 Also, you have the option to reach these car and truck owners by geographic selection.
 This includes county, ZIP code, city, or even a radius around your repair shop or automobile dealership.

 For example, let’s say your repair shop is located at 123 Main Street and you draw customers from a 10 mile radius.
 Specify an automotive mail list in a 10-mile radius around your shop’s location.

 Automotive mail lists are a great way to let customers know you’re open for business.
 Or, in the case of some parts of the country that are coming out of the coronavirus shutdown it’s a great way to let customers know you’re re-opening.

 If you use automotive direct mail, clean up your house list